RuchikaSuryawanshi7/Webgenix/ruchi.md

 **Postnet Classifier to train the Custom Pose Detection.**
  - With the help of a classifier, different poses of exercises are classified which can be trained on different Dataset of exercises resulting in good accuracy.

+**Google Cloud/ Firebase.**
+- Google Cloud to create and access data and for creating chatbots and other ML Models.